cloudera/hue/docs/gethue/content/en/posts/2021-06-30-how-to-use-azure-storage-rest-api-with-shared-access-sginature-sas-tokens.md

 ---

-Azure Storage sharing: leveraging SAS tokens so that your users don’t need credentials

 Example tutorial on how to use the the Azure storage REST API with Shared Access Signatures.

 We previously covered a similar methodology for [providing access to S3 data without giving out actual credentials](https://medium.com/data-querying/provide-your-users-proper-s3-file-access-without-giving-them-any-credential-keys-272675631875) via some S3 signed URLs.
 This time we will explore it on Azure, the Cloud data platform from Microsoft.